 His Only Wife is a novel by Peace Adzo Medie.
 Afi is a young woman living in Ho, outside Accra.
 It’s been 10 years since her father died and she and her mother have been on their own.
 After Afi’s father’s death, they had to move out of their home, which was provided by her father’s employer.
 The oldest son, her father’s brother, was expected to provide for them after his father’s death.
 However, he was offended that her mother hadn’t allowed some of his children to stay in her home while his brother was alive.
 One of his wives allowed them to move in with her.
 Her daughter, Mawusi, was Afi’s best friend.
 Later, a rich woman in the community gave her mother a job and a place to stay.

-When Afi did not quality to attend a public university, her mother wanted to take a loan so she could attend a private university.
+When Afi did not qualify to attend a public university, her mother wanted to take a loan, so she could attend a private university.
 Afi would not hear of it.
 She apprenticed in a sewing shop and then got work as a local seamstress.
 Aunty gave her an electric sewing machine as a gift.
 Both Afi and her mother saw Aunty as a blessing and someone they owed a lot to.

 The Wife Plan